Atulsingh92/Atulsingh92/README.md

 ### Hi there 👋, I'm Atul.
 Glad to make your acquaintance.
-#### Currently a PhD student at Uni Southampton.
+#### Currently a Marie-Curie Fellow-ITN (fancy word for a PhD student) at Uni Southampton.
 <p align="center">

   <img src="https://github.com/Atulsingh92/Atulsingh92/blob/main/Hanuman.png">
-  Hanuman saving the day.
+  I feel a deep connect with the "problem solving" attribute (one of thousands) of Lord Hanuman.
+Also a monkey flying with a freaking mountain is just downright epic!

 </p>